ansible-collections/ibm_zos_sysauto/README.md

 is part of the broader initiative to bring Ansible Automation to IBM Z® through the offering **Red Hat® Ansible Certified Content for IBM Z®**.
-The **IBM Z System Automation collection** supports operational tasks using the IBM Z System Automation Operations API such as creating and deleting [dynamic resources](https://www.ibm.com/support/knowledgecenter/de/SSWRCJ_4.2.0/com.ibm.safos.doc_4.2/UserGuide/Dynamic_Resources.html) from a template defined in the current active policy of an [IBM Z System Automation](https://www.ibm.com/products/z-system-automation) environment.
+The **IBM Z System Automation collection** supports operational tasks using the IBM Z System Automation Operations API such as creating and deleting [dynamic resources](https://www.ibm.com/docs/en/z-system-automation/4.3.0?topic=concepts-dynamic-resources) from a template defined in the current active policy of an [IBM Z System Automation](https://www.ibm.com/products/z-system-automation) environment.
-It interacts with IBM Z System Automation with help of its [Operations REST server component](https://www.ibm.com/support/knowledgecenter/de/SSWRCJ_4.2.0/com.ibm.safos.doc_4.2/Integrating.html).
+It interacts with IBM Z System Automation using the SA Operations API provided by the [SA Operations REST Server](https://www.ibm.com/docs/en/z-system-automation/4.3.0?topic=integrating-system-automation-operations-rest-server).

 Red Hat Ansible Certified Content for IBM Z
 ===========================================